lmsqueezy/logsnag-nextjs/README.md

 A Next.js app that sends webhook events to LogSnag.

-[LogSnag](https://logsnag.com/) is a brilliant logging and event tool, letting you keep track of events, insights and analytics from all of your apps in a dedicated space.
+[LogSnag](https://logsnag.com/) is a logging and event tool, letting you keep track of events, insights and analytics from all of your apps in a dedicated space.

 ## Get set up